MicrosoftDocs/bot-docs/articles/v4sdk/skill-use-skilldialog.md

 #### [JavaScript](#tab/js)

+In addition to conversation state, the dialog needs the root bot's app ID and references to the skill conversation ID factory, the skill HTTP client, and the skills configuration objects.
+The code retrieves the bot's app ID from the user environment.

+The `MainDialog` class derives from `ComponentDialog`.

 **dialogRootBot/dialogs/mainDialog.js**

 The dialog constructor checks its input parameters, adds skills dialogs, adds prompt and a waterfall dialogs for managing conversation flow outside the skill, and creates a property accessor for tracking the active skill, if any.